Tutorials¶

 the --demographic-model

-option.
-We choose to draw two samples from the
+We choose to draw two diploid sample from the AFR

 Now we want to add an empirical recombination map to make the simulation more